Metacognition for SEND and Neurodivergent Students

 Types of visual supports for metacognition:

 Thinking routines, such as those developed by Project Zero at Harvard, provide visual structures for metacognitive reflection.
 "See-Think-Wonder", "Connect-Extend-Challenge", and "I used to think..
-Now I think.." give students concrete frameworks for metacognitive analysis.
+Now I think.." give learners concrete frameworks for metacognitive analysis.

 Implementing visual supports effectively: